 Qualified transfers exclusion.
 You can give an unlimited amount on behalf of any individuals for tuition or medical expenses gift tax free.
 You must pay the amount directly to the educational or medical care provider.

 Applicable exclusion amount.
-Gifts can also be sheltered by the applicable exclusion amount, which can protect gifts of up to $5,120,000 (in 2012; $5,000,000 in 2011).
+Gifts can also be sheltered by the applicable lifetime exclusion amount, which can protect gifts of up to $5,430,000 for 2015 ($5,450,000 for 2016).
 The dollar limit applies to all taxable gifts you make during life and to your estate at your death for federal estate tax purposes.

 The first gifts you consider should generally be annual exclusion and qualified transfer gifts.
 You can make annual exclusion gifts to anyone for any purpose.
 The annual exclusion is lost in any year in which you do not use it.
 You can make unlimited gifts using the exclusion for qualified transfers, but gifts are limited to educational and medical purposes.